YOUTUBE

 Iconography

-All of our icons are designed on the same grid which our display face, YouTube Sans, also aligns to.
+All of our icons are designed on the same grid.
+Our display typeface, YouTube Sans, also aligns to this grid, as shown above.

-The topic channel icons are used in app and on third party platforms and are used to identify a themed channel operated by YouTube either algorithmically or curated.
+The topic channel icons are used in-app and on third-party platforms and identify a themed channel operated by YouTube, either algorithmically or through curation.

-System icons are the core navigation within YouTube products no matter the form factor or app.
-They have been designed first and foremost with accessibility, app binary size in mind and light & dark themes.
-Seen here is a small sampling of our over 400 system icons.
+System icons are the core navigation within YouTube products, no matter the form factor or app.
+They have been designed first and foremost with accessibility, app binary size, and light and dark themes in mind.
+Seen here is a small sampling of our over 1200 system icons.

 Imagery

 YouTube comes to life with our rich imagery in product and marketing.
-Here is a sampling of our imagery spec which includes: illustration, animation, photography, video, pattern and texture.
+Here is a sampling of our imagery guidelines which include: illustration, animation, photography, video, pattern, and texture.

 Our illustration style changes often to reflect the communities that call YouTube home.
-We focus on the humanity, seeing the hand of the artist and avoid overly vectorized geometric imagery.
+We focus on humanity and the visible hand of the artist, avoiding overly vectorized geometric imagery.

-Photography plays a huge role at YouTube as we want to focus on representing our content creators in an authentic way.
+Photography plays a huge role at YouTube, as we want to focus on representing our content creators authentically.

-We felt pattern could abstractly represent community in the way that one shape represents one person and the grouping of shapes in a pattern is the collective community.
-Patterns coming together represents communities coming together.
-This allows us to bring in YouTube’s personality in places like error states etc.
+We felt patterns could abstractly represent community: one shape can represent an individual, while the grouping of shapes in a pattern signifies the collective community.
+Patterns coming together represent communities coming together.
+This allows us to bring YouTube’s personality into places like error states.

 Visual Expression

-All of the identity elements we’ve designed come together to visually express the brand and below are examples in product and advertising of some of our work come to life.
+All of the identity elements we’ve designed come together to visually express the brand, and below are examples in product and advertising of some of our work coming to life.

 Standards

-With all the new design updates to YouTube that my team has done, we needed a place to document it all that was easily shareable internally as well as externally.
-We created a completely custom website with dozens of embedded tools as well as design documentation, best practices, explorations, accessibility, internationalization, and legal information.
-The site is fully available in light and dark themes, just like our products, so designers and partner agencies can see designs in realtime.
+With all the new design updates to YouTube that my team has implemented, we needed a place to document everything that could be easily shared both internally and externally.
+We created a completely custom website with dozens of embedded tools, as well as design documentation, best practices, explorations, accessibility, internationalization, and legal information.
+The site is fully available in light and dark themes, just like our products, so designers and partner agencies can see designs in real time.
 Below is a sampling of the headline sections.